 - if the person is not legally represented, it may be possible to have a non-lawyer speak for them, eg a friend or other supporter;

-- it may be appropriate that the judge ensures written arguments the person who stammers has put in are taken into account, even though the person has not talked about them in court, since the person may well limit how much they speak because of the stammer.
+- it may be appropriate that the judge ensures written arguments put by the person who stammers are taken into account, even though the person has not talked about them in court, since the person may well limit how much they speak because of the stammer.

 Example: A party to a case is not legally represented.
 Because of a stammer he would have difficulty representing himself at the hearing.
 The judge exercises her discretion to allow the person to use a friend, relative or other supporter to put the case (a lay representative), if this would not be permitted under the normal rules.